Michelle Ann Stack Obituary (2021) The Times and Democrat

 Michelle Ann Stack

-A celebration of life service will be at 2 p.m. on Wednesday, Sept.
-22, 2021, at Elloree First Baptist Church, 6208 Old Number Six Highway, Elloree, SC 29047.
+A celebration of life service will be held at 2 p.m.
+Wednesday, Sept.
+22, at Elloree First Baptist Church, 6208 Old Number Six Highway, Elloree.
 Pastor Todd Horton will be officiating.
-The visitation will be held prior to the service from 12 to 2 p.m. in the church's fellowship hall.
-Burial will follow at Memorial Park Cemetery, Orangeburg.
+The visitation will be held prior to the service from noon to 2 p.m. in the church's fellowship hall.
+Burial will follow in Memorial Park Cemetery, Orangeburg.

 Pallbearers will be Alex Stack, John Fernandez, Kevin Ellabarger, Chris Sanders, Brandon Blumenburg and Jim Paquin.